solidify-project/engine/_help/src/Pages/folders-structure/pages.md

 ### Data model

-In case you want to use the same template, but use different data for it you can use page data model.
-The scenario here is to have different data (in terms of value) with the same structure on different pages.
+In case you want to use the same template, but use different data for it, you can use page data model.
+The scenario here is to have different data (in terms of values) with the same structure on different pages.
 The name of page data model should start with `model` followed by `.`.
 After that you should add at least one character that will represent the name of your data model.
 The value of `model` should always point to valid `data` object.

 > More advanced details about how to work with data can be found in [page data model](/folders-structure/pages/model.html) section.

 ### Custom attributes vs data model

-The main difference between custom attributes and data model is how they interpreter the values you provide.
+The main difference between custom attributes and data model is how they interprete the values you provide.
-- **Custom attributes** always threat all the values like strings.
+- **Custom attributes** always treat all the values as strings.
-- **Data model** always threat all the values like reference to global `Data` model.
+- **Data model** always treats all the values as references to global `Data` model.
 It will copy all the values from referenced `Data` object to current `Model` object.